syncfusion-content/asp.netwebforms-docs/aspnet/Overview.md

 * Now that you are familiar with the basics of using the component, the next step would be to start integrating the component into your application.
 A good starting point would be to refer to the code snippets in the [online sample browser](http://asp.syncfusion.com/demos/web/#) which contains hundreds of code samples, it is very likely that you will find a code sample that resembles your intended usage scenario.

-* After you have integrated the component into your application using one of the sample code snippets as a starting point, it is likely that you would want additonal information on specific features and API.
+* After you have integrated the component into your application using one of the sample code snippets as a starting point, it is likely that you would want additional information on specific features and API.
 The best option would be to search a the specific topic using the search box that is available at the top of the user guide.

 * Another valuable resource is the [API reference](http://help.syncfusion.com/js/api#) which provides detailed information on the object hierarchy as well as the settings available on every object.